C & E Morton was a large packaged foods producer. Workers from C & E Morton established Millwall Football Club.

 C & E Morton was a substantial supplier of food to the military during the Boer War.

-C & E Morton was registered as a public company in 1912 with a capital of £650,000.
-There were premises at Leadenhall Street, Millwall, Lowestoft, Aberdeen and Mevagissy, Polruan and West Looe in Cornwall.
+C & E Morton was registered as a public company with a capital of £650,000 in 1912.
+There were premises at Leadenhall Street, Millwall, Lowestoft, Aberdeen and Mevagissey, Polruan and West Looe in Cornwall.

-1,500 workers at the Millwall factory went on strike in March 1914, in protest against girls under the age of 18 being hired, which allegedly threatened to undercut their wages.
-The strike resulted in a victory for the workers.
+1,600 workers at the Millwall factory went on strike in March 1914, in protest against girls under the age of 18 being hired, which they argued threatened to undercut their wages.
+The strike resulted in a victory for the workforce.

 Morton was singular among preserved provisions manufacturers in normally refusing to hire under 18 year olds.
-They claimed that they had been drive to do so because of difficulties in sourcing sufficient labour.
-They also asserted that their factory workers were among the highest paid in London.
+They claimed that they had been driven to do so because of difficulties in sourcing sufficient labour.
+They also asserted that their factory workers were among the most highly-paid in London.

 E D Morton died in 1940 and left an estate valued at £213,295.

 Declining exports of tinned herring to Scandinavia saw C & E Morton enter into the production of tinned peas at Lowestoft.

 Beecham, a large consumer goods group, acquired the struggling C & E Morton for £180,000 in 1945.
 Beecham concentrated production at Lowestoft.

 C & E Morton was absorbed into a new subsidiary, Beecham Foods, from 1955.
 Lowestoft began to produce other tinned vegetables as well as peas, such as runner beans, broad beans and carrots.
 Processed peas; dried peas that were reconstituted; began to be canned.